LFB-MRI/MagneticReadoutProcessing/documentation/thesis/thesis_document.md

 ### Multi-Sensor setup

-At the moment, it is only possible to detect and use sensors that are directly connected to the PC with the library.
+At the current state of implementation, it is only possible to detect and use sensors that are directly connected to the (+pc) with the library.
 This has the disadvantage that there must always be a physical connection.
 This can make it difficult to install multiple sensors in measurement setups where space or cable routing options are limited.
-To make sensors connected to a small remote PC available on the network, the 'Proxy' module has been developed.
+To make sensors connected to a small `remote` (+pc) available on the network, the `Proxy`\ref{MRPlib_Proxy_Module.png} module has been developed.
 This can be a single board computer (e.g. a Raspberry Pi).
 The small footprint and low power consumption make it a good choice.
 It can also be used in a temperature chamber.
-The approach of implementing this via a REST interface also offers the advantage that several measurements or experiments can be recorded at the same time with the sensors.
+The approach of implementing this via a (+rest) interface also offers the advantage that several measurements or experiments can be recorded at the same time with the sensors.

 %%MRPlib_Proxy_Module.png%%

 Another application example is when sensors are physically separated or there are long distances between them.
-By connecting several sensors via the proxy module, it is possible to link several instances and all sensors available in the network are available to the control PC.
+By connecting several sensors via the proxy module, it is possible to link several instances and all sensors available in the network are available to the control (+pc).

 %%mrp_proxy_multi.png%%

-The graphic \ref{mrp_proxy_multi.png} shows the modified multi-proxy - multi-sensor topology.
-Here, both proxy instances do not communicate directly with the control PC, but remote PC #2 is connected to remote PC #1.
-This is then visible as a sensor opposite the Control PC, even if there are several proxy instances behind it.
+The graphic \ref{mrp_proxy_multi.png} shows the modified `multi-proxy - multi-sensor` topology.
+Here, both proxy instances do not communicate directly with the control (+pc), but `remote (+pc) #2` is connected to `remote (+pc) #1`.
+This is then visible as a sensor opposite the Control (+pc), even if there are several proxy instances behind it.

 #### Network-Proxy

-The graphic \ref{MRPlib_Proxy_Module.png} shows the separation of the various HAL instances, which communicate with the physically connected sensors on the remote PC and the control PC side, which communicates with the remote side via the network.
+The graphic \ref{MRPlib_Proxy_Module.png} shows the separation of the various (+hal) instances, which communicate with the physically connected sensors on the `remote`-(+pc) and the `control`-(+pc) side, which communicates with the remote side via the network.
 For the user, nothing changes in the procedure for setting up a measurement.
-The proxy application must always be started on the remote PC side.
+The proxy application must always be started on the `remote` (+pc) side.

 ```bash